-- If an interim action is invoked, the student will be afforded an informal preliminary hearing by the vice president of student affairs or their designee before the action is implemented. - At this hearing, the student will be given an opportunity to explain why the interim action isn't necessary to protect the safety or welfare of the college community. - If a charged student fails to report for a meeting with the vice president of student affairs or their designee at the time specified in the interim notification communication, the interim action may be implemented immediately. - Following implementation, the interim action may be further reviewed and either continued, modified or terminated when the related student disciplinary matter is considered by the hearing officer.
+- If an interim action is invoked, the student will be afforded an informal preliminary hearing by the vice president for enrollment management & student success or his/her designee before the action is implemented. - At this hearing, the student will be given an opportunity to explain why the interim action isn't necessary to protect the safety or welfare of the college community. - If a charged student fails to report for a meeting with the vice president for enrollment management & student success or his/her designee at the time specified in the interim notification communication, the interim action may be implemented immediately. - Following implementation, the interim action may be further reviewed and either continued, modified or terminated when the related student disciplinary matter is considered by the hearing officer.